UX / UI Designer

 Auto shoppers arrive with different levels of certainty, so the experience needed to support broad discovery and precise filtering without making the interface feel heavy.

-The work focused on search entry, results scanning, filter clarity, vehicle detail structure, responsive behavior, and saved-shopping moments.
+The work focused on search entry, results scanning, filter logic, vehicle detail structure, responsive behavior, and saved-shopping moments.

 The marketplace needed to help shoppers move from open-ended browsing into practical comparison without losing their criteria or sense of progress.